 Under the terms and subject to the conditions contained in an underwriting agreement dated the date of this prospectus, the underwriters named below, for whom Morgan Stanley & Co.
-LLC and Credit Suisse Securities (USA) LLC are acting as representatives, have severally agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs indicated below:
+LLC is acting as representative, have severally agreed to purchase, and we have agreed to sell to them, severally, the number of ADSs indicated below:

 Name Number of ADSs

 Morgan Stanley & Co.
-LLC
+LLC 2,880,000

-Credit Suisse Securities (USA) LLC
+Needham & Company, LLC 64,000

-Needham & Company, LLC
+Tiger Brokers (NZ) Limited 160,000

-Tiger Brokers (NZ) Limited
+Prime Number Capital, LLC 96,000

-Total
+Total 3,200,000

-The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
+The underwriters and the representative are collectively referred to as the "underwriters" and the "representative," respectively.
 The underwriters are offering the ADSs subject to their acceptance of the ADSs from us and subject to prior sale.
 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the ADSs offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions, such as lack of material adverse change, or any development involving a prospective material adverse change, in the business, financial condition and results of operations of the Company.
 The underwriters are obligated, severally but not jointly, to take and pay for all of the ADSs offered by this prospectus if any such ADSs are taken.
 However, the underwriters are not required to take or pay for the ADSs covered by the underwriters' over-allotment option described below.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of the non-defaulting underwriters may be increased or the offering may be terminated.

 The underwriters initially propose to offer part of the ADSs directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers.
-After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.
+After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representative.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional ADSs from us at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 480,000 additional ADSs from us at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the ADSs offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase the same percentage (subject to rounding) of additional ADSs as the number listed next to the underwriter's name in the preceding table bears to the total number of ADSs listed next to the names of all underwriters in the preceding table.

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately US\$ million.
-We have agreed to reimburse the underwriters for certain of their expenses in an amount up to US\$ million.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately US\$3.0 million.
+In addition, we have agreed to reimburse the underwriters for certain of their expenses in an amount up to US\$300,000.
 The following table shows the per ADS and total public offering price, underwriting discounts and commissions paid by us, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional ADSs.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 480,000 ADSs.